common-workflow-language/user_guide/src/introduction/basic-concepts.md

 > machine accessibility and that all digital assets should be Findable,
 > Accessible, Interoperable, and Reusable.
 Workflows encode the methods
 > by which the scientific process is conducted and via which data are
 > created.
-It is thus important that workflows both support the creation
+It is thus important that workflows support the creation
-> of FAIR data and themselves adhere to the FAIR principles.
+> of FAIR data and adhere to the FAIR principles.
 > — [FAIR Computational Workflows](https://workflows.community/groups/fair/),
 > Workflows Community Initiative.